rse/vingester/guide/configuration.md

 - **Headless / Sink / FFmpeg / (Format)**:<br/>
   The command-line interface (CLI) argument of FFmpeg's `-f` option to set the output format.
-You can select between `matroska` (MKV), `mp4` (MPEG-4), `mpegts` (MPEG-TS), `flv` (Flash/FLV).
-Usually, you want to use `matroska` for optimized local recording, `mp4` for alternative local recording, `mpegts` for UDP-based remote streaming and `flv` for RTMP-based remote streaming.
+You can select between Matroska (MKV), MPEG-4, MPEG-TS, RTP and FLV/RTMP.
+Usually, you want to use Matroska for optimized local recording, MPEG-4 for alternative local recording, MPEG-TS for UDP-based remote streaming and RTP or FLV/RTMP for remote streaming.

 - **Headless / Sink / FFmpeg / (Arguments)**:<br/>
   The command-line interface (CLI) arguments of FFmpeg to be appended to override the default options, set additional output options and to set the output URL.
-For local recording use an argument like `example.mkv`.
-  For UDP-based streaming use an argument like `udp://10.0.0.1:12345` and for RTMP-based streaming use an argument like `rtmp://10.0.0.1:1935/live/example`.
+For local recording use an argument like `example.mkv` or `example.m4v`.
+For UDP-based streaming use an argument like `udp://10.0.0.1:12345` or `rtp://10.0.0.1:12345`, and for RTMP-based streaming use an argument like `rtmp://10.0.0.1:1935/live/example`.